Bimmr/Monster-Hunter-Rise-Reframework-Scripts-/README.md

 	- Stamina
 	- Prism
 	- Golden
-- Automatically spawn a Prisim at the start of a quest
+- Automatically spawn a Prism at the start of a quest